LoginRadius/docs/content/guide/migrate-user-data/index.md

 description: "This is a guide for migrating users into the LoginRadius Identity Platform."
 path: "/guide/migrate-user-data"
 ---
+<span class="devloper-premium plan-tag">Premium</span>

 # Migrate User Data

 This guide explains how to mass import user data from another application/service/database into the LoginRadius database using CSV files.

+> **Note**: The **Manage Users** feature should be enabled for your app to import user data.

 ## Access Import Users Section